 Adobe Dreamweaver has been dominating the web development tool market since its release in 1997.
-It was one of the first tools that allowed web designers to build web pages with the ability to preview in real-time to quickly see changes made to code.
+It was one of the first tools that allowed web designers to preview web pages in real-time and quickly see changes made to code.

-The ease of use and the customization options provided by Adobe Dreamweaver gives it an edge over other web development tools like Weebly or Adobe Muse.
+The ease of use and the customization options gives Adobe Dreamweaver an edge over other web development tools like Weebly or Adobe Muse.
 A web development degree is not enough to succeed if you don’t also have extensive knowledge of Adobe Dreamweaver.

 If you aspire to become a web developer, failing to learn Dreamweaver could cause you to miss out on a job or promotion.
 That’s where our guide comes into play.